The best local moving companies in Colorado

 - Parking permits: Some cities require parking permits for large vehicles.
 Find out about your new local rules ahead of time.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form so that all your mail will get properly forwarded to Minnesota.
+- Change of address: Submit your USPS change of address form at least a week before your move.
+That way, once you’ve locked in your moving date, your mail will start forwarding to Minnesota without a hitch.
 Get started here.

 - Mover’s insurance: Interstate moving companies are required under federal law to provide basic insurance, also called “released value protection,” free of charge to all moving customers.
 In Minnesota, opt for the budget-friendly Released Value Protection provided by movers at no extra charge.
 While economical, it offers minimal coverage at 60 cents per pound per article.
 For full value coverage of your items, consult with your chosen moving company for alternatives or consider a third-party insurance provider.